chrispla/music-rearranger/README.md

 # Music rearranger
 Rearrange a music recording so that it matches a new desired duration.
-Code for "Music rearrangement using hierarchical segmentation" ICASSP 2023 paper.
+Code for "Music rearrangement using hierarchical segmentation" ICASSP 2023 paper (https://arxiv.org/abs/2305.07347).

 ### Disclaimer
 This code is not 100% reflecting the methods described in the paper.
 Most notably, the path finding approach has been replaced with a simpler one until I manage to debug the original.
 This simpler one, however, might sometimes fail to find a path, and does not prioritize transition points based on their similarity.